timhuijsmans1/dissertation-tools/auto_labelling/README.md

 ### IMPORTANT: In order to run the scripts, a Twitter v2 academic access bearer token is required.
 To execute the collection pipeline, first place the bearer token in traindata_labelling_pipeline.py.
 Then, run the script as python traindata_labelling_pipeline.py and provide the date range in the command line prompt.
 The script executes if there is a stable internet connection, and the internet connection is required throughout the collection step (shown in command line output).

-The outputs produced are the collected, processed and labelled data files, as well as the input that is required for the ML prediction process in the labelled_data2predictions folder.
+The outputs produced are the collected, processed and labelled data files, as well as the input that is required for the ML prediction process in the labelled_data2predictions tool.
+These input files are stored in ./collector_data/prediction_input_files.